severalnines/docs/troubleshooting.rst

 CMON always tries to recover failed database nodes during my maintenance window.
 ````````````````````````````````````````````````````````````````````````````````

-* **Description:**
+**Description:**

-	- By default, CMON is configured to perform recovery of failed nodes or clusters.
-This behavior can be overridden by disabling automatic recovery feature or enabling maintenance mode for the node/cluster.
+By default, CMON is configured to perform recovery of failed nodes or clusters.
+This behavior can be overridden by disabling automatic recovery or enabling maintenance mode for the node.

-* **Solution:**
+**Solution:**

-	1) Enabling maintenance mode for selected nodes (recommended).
-		- To enable maintenance window, go to *Nodes > select the node > toggle ON on the Maintenance Mode*.
+1) Enable maintenance mode for selected nodes (recommended).
+To enable maintenance window, go to *Nodes > select the node > Schedule Maintenance Mode > Enable*.
 You have to specify the reason and duration of maintenance window.
 During this period, any alarms and notifications raised for this node will be disabled.
-You can toggle OFF the maintenance mode at any time when the maintenance exercise is completed.
 2) Disabling automatic recovery.
-		- To disable automatic recovery temporarily, you can just click on the 'power' icon for node and cluster.
+To disable automatic recovery temporarily, you can just click on the 'power' icon for node and cluster.
 Red means automatic recovery is turned off while green indicates recovery is turned on.
 This behavior will not persistent if CMON is restarted.
-		- To make the above change persistent, disable node or cluster auto recovery by specifying following line inside CMON configuration file of respective cluster.
+To make the above change persistent, disable node or cluster auto recovery by specifying following line inside CMON configuration file of respective cluster.
 For example, if you want to disable automatic recovery for cluster ID 1, inside ``/etc/cmon.d/cmon_1.cnf``, set the following line:

 .. code-block:: bash

 	enable_autorecovery=0

-CMON process dies with “Critical error (mysql error code 1)”
+CMON process dies with "Critical error (mysql error code 1)"
 ````````````````````````````````````````````````````````````

-* **Description:**
+**Description:**

-	- After starting CMON service, it stops and /var/log/cmon.log shows the following error.
+After starting CMON service, it stops and ``/var/log/cmon.log`` shows the following error:

-* Example error:

 .. code-block:: bash

 	(ERROR) Critical error (mysql error code 1) occurred - shutting down

-* **Troubleshooting steps:**
+**Troubleshooting steps:**

-1) Run the following command on the ClusterControl host to check if the ClusterControl host has the ability to connect to the DB host with current credentials:
+1) Run the following command on the ClusterControl host to check if it has the ability to connect to the DB host with current credentials:

 .. code-block:: bash